Beth Orton: Band

 Orton's consistent band from 1999's Central Reservation until around 2006 was guitarist Ted Barnes, keyboardist Sean Read, ex-Sandals drummer Will Blanchard and former Red Snapper member Ali Friend on bass.
 However, this had changed by 2008, with Ali and Ted having moved on to form their own band Clayhill, and Ted having pursued his own projects, with Orton guesting on his solo debut album, Short Scenes.
 After that Orton's touring band consisted of Amidon, Steinberg, with Steven Nistor on drums, and her current touring band consists of Alex Thomas on sticks, vocals and electronics, and Grey McMurray on guitar, bass and electronics.

 Orton played at the One Big No concert in March 2003 at the Shepherd's Bush Empire in London, organised by Emily Eavis, and has participated in concerts hosted by producer Hal Willner, including the 2006 concert film Leonard Cohen: I'm Your Man, and performing a duet with Nick Cave as part of Willner's Allen Ginsberg Tribute at the Ace Theater in Los Angeles, in spring of 2015.

 Acting

-Orton played the lead female in the independent film Southlander in 2001.
+Orton played the female lead in the independent film Southlander in 2001.
 She returned to acting with a leading role in the British independent film Light Years (2015), directed by Esther May Campbell.

 Personal life

-Orton gave birth to a daughter, Nancy, in mid-December 2006.
+Orton gave birth to a daughter in mid-December 2006.
 She cancelled her September 2006 UK tour because of her pregnancy.
-She is now married to musician Sam Amidon and the two have a son, Arthur, born in 2011.
+She is now married to musician Sam Amidon and the two have a son, born in 2011.
 They lived in Los Angeles until 2015 before returning to London.
 She suffers from Crohn's disease and complications from previous medications.